Sempre1/Werable/README.md

 # Werable
-taking care of plants
+taking care of plants and create a wearable device for the plant
-gamification of the hole thing